Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 It works by using sensors, such as encoders or tachometers, to measure the rotations of the robot's wheels and then using this information to calculate the distance and direction that the robot has moved.

-it is also prone to errors and drift over time, so it must be used in combination with other sensors and algorithms to provide accurate pose estimates.
+It is also prone to errors and drift over time, so it must be used in combination with other sensors and algorithms to provide accurate pose estimates.

 ### 1.2.2 IMU

+IMU type: WHEELTEC N100 IMU Module w/ Metal Shell 9-Axis Attitude Sensor Magnetometer USB Serial Port Output

-There is an IMU built in the Wheeltec robot and it is published to /imu .
+There is an IMU (inertial measurement unit) built in the Wheeltec robot and it is published to /imu on the small robot and /imu_raw on the big robot.
 As an initial idea, we can use the imu topic to figure out the rate of change of the acceleration, this helps us detect sudden decelerations, which indicate the possibility of a collision.
 A new node named monitors keeps track of the current and previous accelerations, and uses them to find the rate of change.
 This node is written in C++ and allows the rover to stop in case of collisions for both autonomous driving and manual controls.

-IMU (inertial measurement unit) and wheel odometry are often used together in order to provide accurate pose estimates for a mobile robot.
-An IMU is a sensor that measures the linear and angular accelerations of a moving body, using a combination of accelerometers, gyroscopes, and sometimes magnetometers.
+IMU and wheel odometry are often used together in order to provide accurate pose estimates for a mobile robot.
+An IMU is a sensor that measures the linear and angular accelerations of a moving body, using a combination of accelerometers and gyroscopes.
 It can be used to estimate the robot's orientation and linear velocity, but it is subject to errors and drift over time.

 To combine the measurements from an IMU and wheel odometry, a sensor fusion algorithm is used.
 The sensor fusion algorithm